man

 You can control windows by a modified mouse button press:

-The title frame of a window also listens for mouse clicks.
-Left double clicking maximizes the window (TitleBarMaximizeButton=1).
-Press Shift to only maximize vertically.
-Press Alt+Shift for horizontally.
-Middle double clicking rolls up the window (TitleBarRollupButton=2).
+Middle double-clicking rolls up the window (TitleBarRollupButton=2).
 Also press Shift to maximize horizontally.
 If TitleBarRollupButton is either 4 or 5 then the scroll wheel controls rolling up or down.
-Pressing a mouse button and moving it will move the window.
-Alt+Pointer_Button1 lowers the window.

 When the mouse is on the window frame then a left click raises the window.
 Dragging with the left button down resizes the window.
 Clicking the right button pops up the context menu.
 Dragging with the right button moves the window.